 Cards feature color images of children in various situations.
 Most of the cards have a billboard or sign strategically placed in the picture that advertises Lowney’s chocolate bars for five cents.

 Most are non-sports but there are two baseball cards in the set as well as a few cards that could be considered minor sports.
 One, shown here, is titled, ‘The Ump’ and shows a child playing the part of umpire during a game.
 One team declares a player out while another says safe.
 The second is the first card in the set, titled ‘Choosin’ Up’ where teams are presumably being selected for a baseball game.
+That is evident because they are picking teams using hand-position on a baseball bat and a ball is also in the scene.

 The exact date of these cards are not known but they are believed to be a 1930s issue.
 James Frise, a noted Canadian artist, created the drawings used for these.
 The backs of the cards state that he also was the creator of a famous cartoon edition called ‘Bird’s-eye Centre.’